angular-ui/ui-scroll/README.md

 * .enter - when a new item is added to the list
 * .leave - when an item is removed from the list

 Animations are only supported for the updates made via applyUpdates method.
 Updates caused by scrolling are not going through animation transitions.
-Usual [rules](https://docs.angularjs.org/api/ngAnimate) of working with Angular animations apply.
+Usual [rules](https://docs.angularjs.org/api/ngAnimate) of working with AngularJS animations apply.
 Look [here](http://rawgit.com/angular-ui/ui-scroll/master/demo/animation/animation.html) for an example of animations in the scroller

 -------------------